TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-insert-delete.md

 You absolutely could do that.
 That's what the many [Spreadsheet-Database hybrid]({{ fd_url | append: "#spreadsheet-database-hybrids" }}) products do.
 But then what you've built isn't a spreadsheet anymore.

 {% capture bb_url %}{% link _posts/2023-02-27-brainstorming-and-benchmarking.md %}{% endcapture %}
 I'm building a cloud native, serverless, highly scalable spreadsheet using [Event Sourcing]({{ bb_url | append: "#event-sourcing" }}) to store the sequence of operations applied to a spreadsheet.
 Every so often I'll create [snapshots]({% link _posts/2023-05-01-spreadsheet-snapshot-data-structures.md %}) of the current spreadsheet state.
 I can then load the spreadsheet at any point in time by loading a snapshot and applying changes from that point on in the event log.

 How does that work with Insert and Delete?

+{% capture note-content %}
+The rest of this post is going to build on ideas discussed in [Data Structures for Spreadsheet Snapshots]({% link _posts/2023-05-01-spreadsheet-snapshot-data-structures.md %}).
+You might want to refresh your memory before diving in.
+{% endcapture %}
+{% include candid-note.html content=note-content %}

 ## Event Sourcing